 Jersey

-Some of the best town centre hotels in Jersey include the Grand Jersey Hotel and Spa, the Royal Yacht Hotel, and the Club House and Spa.
+Jersey’s best town centre hotels include the Grand Jersey Hotel and Spa, the Royal Yacht Hotel, and the Club House and Spa.

 If you’re looking for more recommendations, some of the best places to stay in Jersey – out of town – include:

-- Longueville Manor Hotel – the only five-star hotel on the island and absolutely gorgeous
+- Longueville Manor Hotel – the only five-star hotel on the island and gorgeous

 - The Atlantic Hotel – views of the beautiful St Ouen’s Bay to die for and a fabulous restaurant